 An MTC transporting Marijuana Products shall ensure that all transport routes remain within the Commonwealth.

-All vehicles and transportation equipment used in the transportation of Cannabis Products or Edible Marijuana-infused Products requiring temperature control for safety must be designed, maintained, and equipped as necessary to provide adequate temperature control to prevent the Cannabis products or Edible Marijuana-infused Products from becoming unsafe during transportation, consistent with applicable requirements pursuant to 21 CFR 1.908(c).
+All vehicles and transportation equipment used in the transportation of Cannabis Products or Edibles requiring temperature control for safety shall be designed, maintained, and equipped as necessary to provide adequate temperature control to prevent the Cannabis products or Edibles from becoming unsafe during transportation, consistent with applicable requirements pursuant to 21 CFR 1.908(c).

 All vehicles shall be equipped with a video system that includes one or more video cameras in the storage area of the vehicle and one or more video cameras in the driver area of the vehicle and which shall remain operational at all times during the entire transportation process and which shall have: